digbmc/germantown-y/_exhibits/The-Pool-Exhibition.md

 {% include feature/image.html objectid="objects/arc_084.jpeg" width="55" caption="(5)Swim Here Pamphlet" %}

-This photograph displays the various swimming programming that were available, including the option to enroll in life saving courses.
+This photograph displays the various swimming programs that were available, including the option to enroll in life saving courses.
 It also includes the written detail that the pool provides sterilized swimwear. <br/>

 {% include feature/image.html objectid="objects/arc_076.jpg" width="55"  caption="(6)An image of the pool after the closing of YWCA" %}

-This photo displays the pool after the YWCA was closed and sold to local non-profit Germantown Settlement in 2006.
+This photo displays the pool after the YWCA was closed and sold to the local non-profit, Germantown Settlement, in 2006.
 Here, we see the pool  drained and abandoned, and is filled with garbage.
 The windows in the background are boarded up, and the whole building generally appears dilapidated.
 Although there are copious amounts of repairs that would need to be done, the pool’s tiling and overall structure remains intact.

 **Oral History Quotes About the Pool, Fall of 2023, Conducted by Grace Roebuck:**